 DIY Installation Guides

-Timber raised beds are very popular.
+Raised timber beds are very popular.
 WaterUps® cells can be easily installed in a timber bed to create a great wicking system.

-WaterUps® Wicking Cells can easily be added to Intermediate Bulk Containers (IBCs) to create an efficient wicking system.
+WaterUps® wicking cells can easily be added to Intermediate Bulk Containers (IBCs) to create an efficient wicking system.

 By purchasing a 1,000 litre IBC, you will be able to build two 1200mm x 1000mm wicking beds that will be great for growing your vegetables or small fruit trees such as lemons.

-Wicking Planter Tubs
+Installing WaterUps® in Planter Tubs

 Planters tubs are very much part of our urban landscape.
 They can be found on balconies and terraces, on decks and around swimming pools.
 They are also common in retail and commercial areas.
 They are, however, often neglected and not watered regularly.

-This guide will show you how to install WaterUps® cells into your planter tubs to create a great wicking system.
+This guide will show you how to install WaterUps® cells into planter tubs to create a great wicking system.